Anthem Health Insurance Review (2026)

 Data sources

-Health insurance plan and provider data was updated with the Centers for Medicare & Medicaid Services (CMS) exchange data released in October for the 2026 enrollment period as well as manual collection of health plan data from state insurance marketplaces for 22 states.
+We updated health insurance plan and provider data using CMS exchange data released in October 2025 for the 2026 enrollment period and manually collected health plan data from state insurance marketplaces for 22 states.

 Sample consumer profile

 We collected data on all available health plans for consumers ages 18, 26, 40, 50 and 60.
-Monthly premiums are based on a 40-year-old buyer unless otherwise noted, such as the category for seniors.
+We based monthly premiums on a 40-year-old buyer unless otherwise noted, such as for the seniors category.
 We analyzed plans for each cited metal tier, which include Catastrophic, Bronze, Expanded Bronze, Silver, Gold and Platinum.

 Related Articles